kunjalparate/WebScrapping-Python/README.md

+## WebScrapping-Python
+A Python project focused on web scraping techniques to extract and process data from websites efficiently.
+This repository contains scripts and examples demonstrating how to collect, parse, and store web data using popular Python libraries.

+Features
+- Scrape dynamic and static web pages
+- Use of libraries like requests, BeautifulSoup, and Selenium
+- Handle pagination and multiple web pages
+- Export scraped data to CSV or JSON formats
+- Simple, reusable, and well-commented code

+**Requirements**
+Python 3.x
+requests
+beautifulsoup4
+selenium (if scraping dynamic content)
+WebDriver for Selenium (e.g., ChromeDriver)

 # JobScrapping
 Had written these scripts last year to find the most recently posted jobs within the last one or two days - as some job postings would be taken down if the number of applications reached the required count.